-Usually you would use saturation on a separate object to modify the color of underlying objects (that is, you would use an object as a filter).
-Depending on the color chosen, it makes underlying objects brighter or duller.
-The color of the object with saturation applied:
+Usually you would use Saturation on a separate object to modify the color of underlaying objects (that is, you would use an object as a filter).
+Depending on the color chosen, it makes the colors of underlying objects brighter or duller.
+The color of the object with Saturation applied: